svmiller/svmiller.github.io/_posts/2019-01-28-create-country-year-dyad-year-from-country-data.md

 I also remember [EUGene](http://www.eugenesoftware.org/), an invaluable program at the time that could seamlessly generate non-directed dyad-year conflict data, directed dyad-year conflict data, and country-year data, complete with several covariates and conflict data of interest to the researcher, in just minutes.
 Yet my professional development occurred at a juncture when EUGene started to lose some of its value.
 The causes here were multiple and the reader should not interpret this as the fault of the developers.
 For one, EUGene existed only as a Windows binary.
 I got proficient at installing [Wine](https://www.winehq.org/) and using it to make EUGene install on my Linux desktop (and later my Macbook).
 Yet, this is a tedious extra step.
 Further, EUGene was limited to the data it had and still mostly served its original purpose: to facilitate analyses and replications of analyses from the 1990s still indebted to version 2.1 of the Correlates of War Militarized Interstate Dispute (MID) data.
 Updates that could incorporate newer conflict data (i.e. the update to version 3 in 2004 and version 4 in 2014) and the [revisions my adviser and I were proposing](https://academic.oup.com/isq/article-abstract/60/4/719/2918882/An-Analysis-of-the-Militarized-Interstate-Dispute?redirectedFrom=fulltext) to the MID data lagged behind user demand for these features.
 Thus, I had to figure out how to do what EUGene was previously doing for me.

 Fortunately, I learned a few lines of R code can create country-year and dyad-year panel data frames from basic country-level information as the remainder of this post will show.
-The lines necessary to create this code became even fewer when `plyr` gave way to `dplyr` in my workflow.
+The lines necessary to create this code became even fewer when `{plyr}` gave way to `{dplyr}` in my workflow.
 All the user needs is [the Correlates of War State System Membership data](http://correlatesofwar.org/data-sets/state-system-membership).
 I'll be using v2016 but any version should be fine for this purpose.

 Read in the data (wherever you stored it) into your R session and load the `tidyverse` package before it.